 I have Post-Traumatic Stress Disorder.
-Which is difficult to admit, because fiction—the medium through which people most often learn about the experiences of others—tends to imply that those who suffer from PTSD are non-existent at best, broken as par of course, and dangerous lunatics at worst.
+Which is difficult to admit, because fiction—the medium through which people most often learn about the experiences of others—tends to imply that those who suffer from PTSD are non-existent at best, broken as par for the course, and dangerous lunatics at worst.
 And sometimes the only depiction available in a story or series is the “worst” scenario.

 It’s a little upsetting, not least because people fall back on the stereotypes presented in fiction when they know you have PTSD.